devraulczr/Reliable.HttpClient/docs/README.md

-# HttpClient.Resilience Documentation
+# Reliable.HttpClient Documentation

-Welcome to the comprehensive documentation for HttpClient.Resilience - a lightweight resilience library for HttpClient.
+Welcome to the comprehensive documentation for Reliable.HttpClient - a lightweight resilience library for HttpClient.

 ## Table of Contents